Hosted Phone System: Features, Benefits, Pros & Cons

 Unified communication platforms let you communicate both internally and externally with a single tool.

-With one, various teams — such as sales or customer support—can base their entire strategies around their hosted VoIP solution.
-The right provider offers several features alongside the ability to make calls.
+The right communications solution offers several features like SMS and email alongside the ability to make calls.
 You can instant message team members, host video conferences, and call your customers through the same hosted phone system.

 4. Flexibility for remote teams